 Mmino aims to support projects with national impact in the areas of music education, documentation, research and exchange, choral music and festivals.
-The goal of Mmino is to strengthen South Africa's musical cultures.

-Living Treasures
+Livina Treasures

 The Living Treasures Project aims to create a living treasure of artists who are still alive and who have contributed to a democratic South Africa.
-Award recipients include Mr Jackson Hlongwane, Ms Matshidiso Motimele, Prof. Es'kia Mphahlele, Mr Winston Ntshona, Ms Maria Zulu, Mr Abner Mahlaba.
-Mr Alfred Nokwe and Ms Thandi Zulu.
+Award recipients include Jackson Hlongwane, Matshidiso Motimele, Es'kia Mphahlele, Winston Ntshona and Gibson Kente.